Study Abroad Policies

 Students are responsible for their own actions, activities and behavior while participating on a program abroad.
 Serious consideration of health and personal circumstances should be taken in to account by students when applying for or accepting a place on a program abroad.

 Conduct considered unacceptable to Johns Hopkins University includes, but is not limited to, excessive consumption of alcohol; loud and/or abusive behavior; sexual harassment; criminal conduct of any kind, including the purchase, sale, possession or use of drugs other than prescribed medication for legal medicinal purposes.
-Students’ must notify Johns Hopkins University Office of Study Abroad of any disciplinary or legal issues while abroad.
+Students’ must notify JHU Office of Study Abroad of any disciplinary or legal issues while abroad.

 Students participating in programs abroad are expected to adhere to the Johns Hopkins University Undergraduate Student Code of Conduct, the policies of the program abroad and the terms set forth in the Study Abroad Conditions of Participation agreement.